In Vitro Diagnostic Devices to Detect Influenza A Viruses: Labeling and Regulatory Path - Guidance for Industry and FDA Staff

 This guidance supersedes the document issued under this title on April 10, 2006

 For questions regarding this document contact Sally Hojvat, Ph.D., at 240-276-0496 or by email at firstname.lastname@example.org.

 Contains Nonbinding Recommendations

 Written comments and suggestions may be submitted at any time for Agency consideration to Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.
 Alternatively, electronic comments may be submitted to Regulations.gov.
 Please identify your comments with the docket number 2006D-0121.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
-Please use the document number (1594) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1594 to identify the guidance you are requesting.

 For questions regarding the use or interpretation of this guidance contact: Sally Hojvat, Ph.D., at 240-276-0711 or by email at email@example.com.